Category:

 United States of America

 Les Moonves is an American television and broadcasting executive who has a net worth of $400 million.
-He was the chairman and CEO of CBS media corporation from 2003 until he resigned in September of 2018.
-According to SEC filings made by CBS, over a 12 year period Les Moonves' total compensation was $650.2 million.
-At the peak of his career he earned roughly $70 million per year in salary.
+Les Moonves was the chairman and CEO of CBS Corporation from 2003 until he resigned in September 2018.
+According to SEC filings made by CBS, over a 12-year period, Moonves' total compensation was $650.2 million.
+At the peak of his career, he earned roughly $70 million per year in salary.

 Early Life and Career Beginnings

-Les Moonves was born Leslie Roy Moonves on October 6th, 1949 in Brooklyn, New York City, New York.
-Both of his parents are Jewish, and his mother worked as a nurse.
+Les Moonves was born Leslie Roy Moonves on October 6, 1949, in Brooklyn, New York.
+Both his parents were Jewish, and his mother worked as a nurse.
 His father owned and operated several gas stations in the area.
-He grew up with his one sister and two brothers in Valley Stream, a town located in Nassau County, New York.
+Les grew up with his one sister and two brothers in Valley Stream, a town located in Nassau County, New York.
 He attended Valley Stream Central High School and then enrolled at Bucknell University with the intention of following a pre-med track.
-During his sophomore year, he became bored with science and switched his major to Spanish.
+During his sophomore year, Moonves became bored with science and switched his major to Spanish.
 While at college, he developed an interest in acting and participated in several school theater productions.

-After graduating in 1971, he moved to New York City to pursue a career in acting.
+After graduating in 1971, Les moved to New York City to pursue a career in acting.
 He enrolled at the Neighborhood Playhouse acting school, whose alumni include Jeff Goldblum, Grace Kelly, Burt Reynolds, and Steve McQueen.
-During this time, he lived in Greenwich village and supported himself by bartending.
+During this time, he lived in Greenwich Village and supported himself by bartending.

-In the mid-seventies, he made a few minor appearances in the television shows "Barbary Coast," "Cannon," and "The Six Million Dollar Man."
-One of his early jobs in New York City was as an office assistant for casting director Caro Jones, who influenced or chose the casting for over one thousand films during her career.
-As he attempted to get a foothold in the acting industry, he found that he was better as a producer than an actor and started producing plays at small local venues.
+In the mid-seventies, Moonves made a few minor appearances in the television shows "Barbary Coast," "Cannon," and "The Six Million Dollar Man."
+One of his early jobs in New York City was as an office assistant for casting director Caro Jones, who influenced or chose the casting for over 1,000 films during her career.
+As he attempted to get a foothold in the acting industry, Les found that he was better as a producer than an actor and started producing plays at small local venues.
 He moved to Los Angeles for a short time to produce a play.
-While living in there, he produced the awarding-winning play "The Hasty Heart," which led to his job with Columbia Pictures.
+While living there, he produced the award-winning play "The Hasty Heart," which led to a job with Columbia Pictures.

 Justin Sullivan/Getty Images